uhub/awesome-shell/README.md

 * [fschaefer/pushover.sh](https://github.com/fschaefer/pushover.sh) - Shell script to push messages to Android and iOS devices via Pushover (https://pushover.net/)
 * [flores/smoke](https://github.com/flores/smoke) - an easy no-dependency test harness in shell
 * [fisherman/rbenv](https://github.com/fisherman/rbenv) - Rbenv support plugin for fish-shell
+* [fdavidcl/project.sh](https://github.com/fdavidcl/project.sh) -  A simple yet effective way to manage your C++ projects, right from shell.
 * [evilaliv3/travis-ci-reverse-shell](https://github.com/evilaliv3/travis-ci-reverse-shell) - travis-ci-reverse-shell
 * [erlehmann/uii](https://github.com/erlehmann/uii) - uii is a collection of shell scripts for the minimal irc client ii
+* [ericsahit/SparkDeployTools](https://github.com/ericsahit/SparkDeployTools) - Linux shell for Auto-deploy spark to multi nodes.
 * [eric-brechemier/digitalocean-shell-api](https://github.com/eric-brechemier/digitalocean-shell-api) - Shell scripts acting as client for the DigitalOcean API
-* [ellerbrock/fish-shell-setup-osx](https://github.com/ellerbrock/fish-shell-setup-osx) - :blowfish: Tutorial: Fish, Fisherman, Powerline Fonts + iTerm2
 * [elcio/mdb2mysql](https://github.com/elcio/mdb2mysql) - Shell script that uses mdbtools to generate a mysql script from a mdb file
 * [dstrctrng/cue](https://github.com/dstrctrng/cue) - shell prompt (bash)
 * [deedy/FacebookFun](https://github.com/deedy/FacebookFun) - A few shell scripts which shows you some fun facts about your Facebook profile.
+* [dalenys/backup-tools](https://github.com/dalenys/backup-tools) - :hash: Shell script to use with Bacula or Bareos.
 * [cybernova/DNSaxfr](https://github.com/cybernova/DNSaxfr) - Shell script for testing DNS AXFR vulnerability
 * [cscheid/rplot](https://github.com/cscheid/rplot) - a script to get ggplots from the shell in iterm2
-* [crazyadmins/useful-scripts](https://github.com/crazyadmins/useful-scripts) - Useful shell scripts for Hadoop/Linux system administrator
 * [cowens/Dynamic-Brew](https://github.com/cowens/Dynamic-Brew) - A shell script to setup Perl, Ruby, and Python in a user's home directory on OS X
+* [chriscool/sharnessify](https://github.com/chriscool/sharnessify) - Shell scripts to add Sharness infrastructure to a project
 * [bhargavms/AndroidIconResizer](https://github.com/bhargavms/AndroidIconResizer) - A linux bash shell script project for resizing image files to your required DIP/DP values.
 * [bceverly/openbsd-ports-db](https://github.com/bceverly/openbsd-ports-db) - Some sketchy shell scripts to create a sqlite3 database containing all of the ports (by processor) in OpenBSD along with their dependencies.
 The goal is to start with the ones that most ports depend on that aren't on some of the older processors, fix them and get more ports available to revitilize the older architectures.
 * [aus/prowl](https://github.com/aus/prowl) - Shell scripts to send push notifications to Prowl and Pushover